malonehedges/majournal/JOURNAL.md

 **2/5/2018, 8:43:10 PM**: Fixed the command's name so it is properly Title Cased

 **2/5/2018, 8:46:30 PM**: Just published.
 That was so incredibly easy to do.

+**2/5/2018, 11:49:22 PM**: Added more code so it'll find the path in basically every scenario.
+Can't think of when it wouldn't work off the top of my head